anonymous1116/NCoin-JDP/README.md

 ## 1. Tutorial
 We first provide a tutorial for NCoin-DP.
 It contains

-- How to generate synthetic data (Sec 3.1)
+- How to generate synthetic data (Sec 2.1)
-- Functions of input statistic (Sec 3.2)
+- Functions of input statistic (Sec 2.2)
-- Learning the mapping using DNN (Sec 3.3)
+- Learning the mapping using DNN (Sec 2.3)
-- Learning checking procedure (Sec 3.4)
+- Learning checking procedure (Sec 2.4)
-- Uncertainty characterization (Sec 4)
+- Uncertainty characterization (Sec 3)

 using OU process.
-For detailed, go to `NCoin-DP_tutorial.ipynb` above.
+For detailed, go to `OU_tutorial.ipynb` above.

 ## 2. Simulation